tomdavies/expressionengine2.sugar/README.markdown

 - open a terminal session
 - `cd ~/Library/Application Support/Espresso/Sugars/`
 - `git clone git://github.com/tomdavies/expressionengine2.sugar.git`

+additional steps if you're using the Espresso 2 public beta:

+- `cd expressionengine2.sugar`
+- `git checkout kaboom`

 ### Manually

 - Use the download link at the top of the page